 weddings (in this case a great-great-granddaughter of Victor Hugo who

-was marrying her piano teacher), we decided to stop for the night.
+was marrying her piano teacher), we decided we'd better stop for the night.

 is what I call a hotel!" and began to unload the bags from the trunk.